Difference Between Badlands and Black Hills

 Badlands are a type of arid topography made up of rich clay soil that has been considerably eroded by water and wind.
 This can be caused by the destruction of vegetation by pollution, overgrazing, or acid mine drainage.

 Badlands is characterized by high drainage density and minimal vegetation with steep slopes.
-It is very difficult to walk on foot and unfavorable for agricultural purposes.
+It is very difficult to walk on foot and unfavourable for agricultural purposes.

 Badlands are commonly found in every part of the continent except Antarctica because of their Ecological conditions.

-Examples of Badlands created due to mining include the Roman gold mine of las medulas located in northern Spain and the Cheltenham Badland located in Ontario was produced by poor farming practices.
+Examples of Badlands created due to mining include the Roman gold mine of las medulas in northern Spain and the Cheltenham Badland in Ontario was produced by poor farming practices.

-Previously, Badlands was formerly called Mesa Biome which is an unusual biome of extreme terrain elevation.
-The terrain can range from flats, and canyons, to tall spires of terracotta.
+Previously, Badlands was formerly called Mesa Biome, an unusual biome of extreme terrain elevation.
+The terrain can range from flats and canyons to tall spires of terracotta.

-They are usually characterized by the presence of thin to nonexistent regolith and the colors alter from dark black to bright clay to red scoria.
+They are characterized by the presence of thin to nonexistent regolith, and the colors alter from dark black to bright clay to red scoria.

-There are five variations of Badlands which include the Badlands plateau, Eroded Badlands, Modified Badlands plateau, Wooded Badlands plateau, and Modified wooden Badlands Plateau.
+There are five variations of Badlands: the Badlands plateau, Eroded Badlands, Modified Badlands plateau, Wooded Badlands plateau, and Modified wooden Badlands Plateau.

 What is Black Hills?

-The Black Hills derived its name from a black image that is produced by thick pines which cover the hill and was named by the Native Americans present at that time.
+The Black Hills derived its name from a black image produced by thick pines covering the hill and were named by the Native Americans present at that time.

 The Black Hills is an interpretation of the Lakota Paha Sapa, which means hills that are black and are also dwelling hold to the highest elevations of continental North America

-It is the United States’ oldest mountain range and the Hills cover a region of 125 miles long and 65 miles wide.
+It is the United States’ oldest mountain range, and the Hills cover a 125 miles long and 65 miles wide region.

 The Black Hills are considered a holy ground because of their dark appearance